clipmagic/MarkupJsonLDSchema/README.md

 ### Article, NewsArticle

-Again, thanks to both AndZyk and Macura in the forum post:
+Again, thanks to both AndZyk and Macrura in the forum post:

 Key|Default Value
 ---|---